crilleaz/GPT3-Embedded-Chatbot/README.md

-Train and use the embedded data combined with GPT3 to chat directly with said data.
+Train and use the embedded data combined with GPT3 to chat directly with said data.<br>
-Embeddings via text-embedding-ada-002
+Embeddings via text-embedding-ada-002<br>
-Processing via gpt-3.5-turbo
+Processing via gpt-3.5-turbo<br>

 ### Installation